espocrm/documentation/user-guide/stream.md

 ## Posts

 You can create post related to a certain record.
-You also able to attach multiple files and images to your post.
-If you want to mention somebody in your post you need just type `@` symbol and start to type user's name.
+You are also able to attach multiple files and images to your post.
+If you want to mention somebody in your post, you need just type `@` symbol and start to type user's name.
 The user you has mentioned in your post will be notified about it.

 ## Posts to users